pytorch/PiPPy/README.md

     x = torch.randn(512, 512)
     target = torch.randn(512, 256)

-    # note the additional `target` argument, as the module we're running is
-    # ModelLossWrapper
     driver.chunks = 64
     output = driver(x, target)

-    # NOTE: Backpropagation is run implicitly by `driver.forward()` when supplied with
-    # a Pipe with loss computation.
-You should not run `output.backward()`; PiPPy's
-    # runtime has already done that.
-This divergence from the PyTorch API exists
-    # because of the distributed nature of pipeline parallelism.

     reference_output = loss_wrapper(x, target)

-    # Compare numerics of pipeline and original model
     torch.testing.assert_close(output, reference_output)

     print(' Pipeline parallel model ran successfully! '.center(80, '*'))